isp-insoft-gmbh/MeMate/README.md

 of server and client.
 Those include the newly created jar files called `*-X.Y-shaded.jar`.

+## Troubleshooting

+If you encounter any Problem while starting the `.exe` its likely because it couldn't find an installed JRE.
+To avoid this problem simply create a folder named `./jre` next to the `.exe`.
+You can download a JRE [here](https://github.com/ojdkbuild/ojdkbuild/releases/download/java-1.8.0-openjdk-1.8.0.242-1.b08/java-1.8.0-openjdk-jre-1.8.0.242-1.b08.ojdkbuild.windows.x86_64.zip).
+Unzip the File inside the `./jre` Folder and you done.

 ## Credits

 Application icon by [Stefania Servidio](https://www.graficheria.it/), with some modifications.